amscoville/Chess/README.md

 ```
 # Future Ideas

-Implement castling and en passant and handle a win or loss.
+Implement castling and en passant.
+Handle a win or loss.